ibm-cloud-docs/key-protect/shared-responsibilities.md

 ## Incident and operations management
 {: #incident-and-ops}

-You and IBM share responsibilities for the set up and maintenance of your
+You and {{site.data.keyword.IBM_notm}} share responsibilities for the set up and maintenance of your
 {{site.data.keyword.keymanagementservicelong_notm}} instance for your application workloads.